fs.promises and FileHandle Cleanup

 await fh.close();

 fh.writeFile() writes from the handle's current position.
-If you opened the file with 'w', the open itself truncated the file first, so the result looks like a replacement:
+If you opened the file with 'w', the open step already truncated the file, so the result usually feels like replacing the contents -

 const fh = await open('/tmp/state.json', 'w');